 In this fraction game for kids, students can compare greater than, less than, or equal to.
 Cut cards out and play like the traditional card game War, but with fractions!
 Students can easily compare their fractions using the colored fraction bars.
 The player with the highest fraction gets to keep his and his opponent’s cards.
 Who will collect the most fractions?

-Click here: FractionWar for the free printable!
+Click here for the FractionWar free printable.

-Newspaper Fraction Dancing!
+Newspaper Fraction Dancing

 Turn on the music!
 This math activity comes from Mrs. King Rocks!
-Kids learn about fractions by folding and dancing on newspaper!
-Visit Mrs. King’s Music Class to see the activity in action!
+Kids learn about fractions by folding and dancing on newspaper.
+Visit Mrs. King’s Music Class to see the activity in action.

-Shake and Number Bond (Creating Fractions)
+Shake and Number Bond